 As I said I make the essentials.
-I make the things that we use at least once a day.
-I make the things that most people use as their basic self care regimen.
+I make the things that we use at least once a day: the basics of self care is also preventative care.
 Because we use these products every single day it is so very, very important that we use natural and safe ingredients.
 It is the incremental, daily, lifelong exposure to toxic, hormone disrupting materials that slowly and surely erodes our health.
 There is something called bioaccumulation; the increasing concentration of a substance as it moves up the food chain, or the humxn body.
-When we are exposed to teeny amounts of toxins in food AND air AND water AND self care products we are at risk.
+When we are exposed to teeny amounts of toxins in food AND air AND water AND skin products. we are at increasing risk for disruption and dis-ease.
 Our bodies absorb these hazardous substances at a rate that our body can not metabolize.
 Little amounts add up.
-Toxins used in the food, pharmaceutical and cosmetic industries are linked to diseases and disorders of the body and mind: irritable bowel syndrome, Parkinson's disease, thyroid dysfunction, depression, infertility, diabetes, allergies, asthma, eczema, learning disabilities. . . .
-I am taking a breath.
-Are you breathing?
-Breathe.
-If you want more right now, I rather enjoy the startling reality check from 2007 (!) from Pamela Heyen here.
+Toxins used in the food, pharmaceutical and wellness/cosmetic industries are linked to diseases and disorders of the body and mind: irritable bowel syndrome, Parkinson's disease, thyroid dysfunction, depression, infertility, diabetes, allergies, asthma, eczema, learning disabilities.
+If you want to learn more right now, I rather enjoy the startling reality from 2007 (!) from Pamela Heyen here.

-Now that I have made my point (I can keep going .... ) let's break Meraki Makeries down!
+Now that I have made my point (I can keep going .... ) let's break Meraki Makeries down.
 Please note a complete list of ingredients is found on the online store and on every product.

 Teeth Paste, a cleanser for a fresh mouth!
 In the Teeth Paste there is NO:

 Instead I use * Organic mineral compounds *Coconut Oil *Certified organic essential oils

 You will notice that Teeth Paste is not white. or fluffy. or in a squeeze tube. or like any commercial toothpaste you have used.
+IT IS AWESOME.
 The primary ingredient is DIATOMACEOUS EARTH, a gray/brown organic mineral compound that consists of diatoms, tiny skeletons of little, old plants!How rad is that?!
 Mostly silica, it provides that abrasive characteristic we need to dislodge debris and gently scrub our teeth and gums.
 It also is made of calcium and trace amounts of other elements the human body needs.
 It is why the color of the toothpaste is not white but burnt umber.
 Or chocolate-y grey.
 It kind of looks like soil.
 Take a look here.
 It may turn some people off, but listen, just keep reading . . .
 Come with me while I drop some science magic!
-We are going to revisit some Science 101.
 That bacteria and stuff in your mouth and gums has a positive chemical charge.
 The easiest way to remove them is with a negative charge.
 Guess what those little plant skeletons aka diatomaceous earth have?!
 YAS!
 A negative charge!

 Pesticide and drug deposits

 Parabens are a group of preservatives that prevent the growth of bacteria, fungus and yeast that are used in food, pharmaceuticals and cosmetic products.
 Biopsies of breast tumors show some of these parabens present.
 Now, many will argue that there is not evidence that parabens cause cancer or promote tumor growth, but their presence makes me quite outraged, especially if and when there are safe alternatives.
 From the Breast Cancer Fund's website: "Parabens are estrogenmimickers (agonists), with the potency of the response being related to the chemical structure (Darbre, 2008).
 Parabens can bind to the cellular estrogen receptor (Routledge, 1998).
 They also increase the expression of many genes that are usually regulated by the natural estrogen estradiol and cause human breast tumor cells (MCF-7 cells) to grow and proliferate in vitro (Byford, 2002; Pugazhendhi, 2007).
 Nevertheless, parabens as a class do not fully mimic estradiol as regards these changes in cellular gene expression, nor are the effects of all parabens identical (Sadler, 2009)."
 The take away?
 Don't use things with parabens in them!

 Most mass produced commercial soaps don't use any actual plant based oils and butters.
 It is cheaper and easier to mimic the plant characteristics and synthetically create the acids that are used in soap to clean, condition, produce lather, make a hard bar that lasts just long enough.
 Check out soap labels and commercials next time you are in that aisle or watching television.
 Do they ever call it soap?
-I don't think they do!
-Because technically what they make is not soap.
+I don't think they do.
+They can't call it soap.
+It's not soap.
 It's detergent.
 It's "washings".
 Many ingredients used are effective at cleansing skin, but equally effective at drying, irritating and stripping natural oils from skin.
 Your skin is your biggest organ!
 It is the barrier between you and the world.

 Soap making is truly an incredible craft and a complicated science.
 I am always learning.
 I highly recommend reading this here blog post from a wicked smart maker for a thorough and well put together explanation on many of the ingredients in commercial "soaps".

-Each soap has its own recipe, but I use: *Plant oils and butters (see individual products) *Local VT honey *Organic flowers and herbs grown here! *Organic oats, coffee, herbal teas * Sodium hydroxide (lye)
+Each soap has its own recipe, but I use: *Plant oils and butters (see individual products) *Local honey *Organic flowers and herbs grown here or responsibly foraged from safe, wild spaces *Organic oats, coffee, herbal teas * Sodium hydroxide (lye)

 calendula (calendula officinalis)